CSC207-2022F-UofT/course-project-group-140-q-a-forum/project_plan_dev.md

 ## Feature Development
-When you work on a feature, you are always required to create a **branch** for the feature and **merge** the branch back to the main branch with **pull requests** when the feature is completed.
+When you work on a feature, you are always required to create a **branch** for the feature and **merge** the branch back to the Main branch with **pull requests** when the feature is completed.
 Note: the below should remind you of the "workflow" we covered in the first lab this term.
 Please review the details of that document in addition to the below, which provides additional details about how the process works on GitHub.

 1. To create a new branch, navigate to the issue you are assigned to, and click **Create branch** on the right side bar.